niuware/instpector/README.md

 ```

 ## Using 2FA
-For login in using two-factor authentication, generate your 2fa key once on Instagram's app and provide the code when logging in with `instpector`.
-The following example uses `pytop` to demonstrate the usage:
+For login in using two-factor authentication, generate your 2fa key once on the  Instagram's app and provide the code when logging in with `instpector`.
+The following example uses `pytop` library to demonstrate the usage:

 ```python
 from pyotp import TOTP